Last Updated: April 03, 2021

 Top Kitchen Faucets for Hard Water

-How to Pick the Right Product for Your Needs
+How to Pick the Right Kitchen Faucet for Your Needs

 I first discovered hard water when my hair dried out to the texture of a brillo pad while visiting my sister in California (spoiler alert: she has REALLY hard water).

 Hard water doesn’t taste as good as soft water.
 It’s supposed to be fine to drink, but I’ve tried it and I hate it — so does my sister.
 Case in point, she only drinks bottled water and so do I when I’m visiting.

 And although hard water is not considered dangerous to drink, it can be very drying and harsh on the hair and skin.
 So if you don’t feel like spending extra money on moisturizers and hair conditioners, you may want to consider remedying the problem with a water softener or kitchen faucet for hard water.